pleasemarkdarkly/collection-processor-cli/README.md

 ## Usage

 Verbosity is defined by -d

 ```
 -d DEBUG | INFO | ERROR | WARN
 ```

-The most common usage is as follows.
+The most common usage pattern may look like the following.

 ```
 collection-processor-cli -d DEBUG --sqlite --directory .

 Usage: collection-processor-cli [options]